Woburn Larceny Attorneys

 - Shoplifting

-In most larceny cases, the value of the property determines whether it is a felony or misdemeanor.
+In most larceny cases, the property’s value is the most significant factor in determining whether an offense should be charged as a felony or misdemeanor.

 - Value Under $1,200 = Misdemeanor